AuthorizeNet/inperson-sdk-ios/README.md

 1. NOTE: You may need to add libxml2.dylib to "Link Binary with Libraries" build phase.

 #### Including the SDK manually

 1. Download the zip file of the SDK from `https://github.com/AuthorizeNet/inperson-sdk-ios/archive/master.zip` and unzip to your preferred location.
 2. In XCode, Navigate to Project Navigator and tap on '+' button under Embedded Binaries section under General tab(Project Navigator -> General -> Embedded Binaries).
 3. In the Framework dialog, tap on Add other, file dialog will be presented.
-4. In the file dialog, Navigation to directory where you downloaded the repository in step #1 and select AnetEMVSdk.framework, make sure you select "Copy items into destination group's folder (if needed)" is checked and click Add button.
+4. In the File dialog, Navigation to directory where you downloaded the repository in step #1 and select AnetEMVSdk.framework, make sure you select "Copy items into destination group's folder (if needed)" is checked and click Add button.

+#### Copy Bundle Resources
+1. Include AnetEMVStoryboard.storyboard and eject.mp3 file from AnetEMVSdk.framework directory in the application.
+If you include them correctly, you should be able to see under Target > Build phases > Copy Bundle Resources.

 # Building an MPoS Application